HafenCity press area

 (© HafenCity Hamburg GmbH) Start slideshow

 After 13 years of construction, HafenCity Hamburg GmbH is well on schedule as far as completion and quality are concerned.
-With its many shops, cafés and restaurants, the western section is already an urban space with around 2,000 residents and attracts a growing number of visitors.
+With its many shops, cafés and restaurants, the western section is already an urban space with more than 2,000 residents and attracts a growing number of visitors.
 Nowadays more than 10,000 people work in HafenCity as a whole, employed by more than 500 companies, including about 40 larger businesses with space requirements exceeding 1,000 sqm for up to 1,400 employees.

 1. Basic data